 A major networking opportunity in 2019 was the Women Deliver conference in Vancouver where the global Love Matters team was out in force, hosting a side event on the importance of integrating pleasure in SRHR activities and a digital poster presentation on game-changing advocacy for the rights and wellbeing of lesbian women and girls in Africa.
 Love Matters colleagues also took part in a session on gender stereotypes in the media and maintained a lively networking space.

 Further expansion of the Love Matters programme had been planned for 2019 in Burundi and Yemen but research and the local experience of RNW Media’ Citizens’ Voice teams working in both countries made it clear that the Love Matters approach was not going to be the best way to achieve our SRHR goals in these contexts.
-After carefully considering the options, in Burundi it was decided to incorporate SRHR within the existing Citizen’s Voice platform Yaga.
-Yaga has always seen strong engagement with blogs it has previously published relating to SRHR issues and is now taking this further with Urunkundu (meaning ‘Sharing About Love’ in local language Kirundi), a section on the site and social media dedicated to SRHR information and blogs.
+After carefully considering the options, it was decided to incorporate SRHR within the existing Citizen’s Voice platforms, Yaga Burundi and Manasati30 in Yemen.
+Separate sub-sites have been established with SRHR information tailored to the local contexts.
+These are Urunkundu (‘Sharing About Love’ in local language Kirundi) on the Yaga platform and Hobb wa Tebb (Love and Medicine) on Manasati30 in Yemen.